-"Holder" or "Holder of Notes" means a Person in whose name a Note is registered.
+"Holder" means a Person in whose name a Note is registered.

 "IFRS" means the international financial reporting standards adopted by the International Accounting Standards Board to the extent applicable at that time to the relevant financial statements.

 "Incur" means, with respect to any Indebtedness or other Obligation of any Person, to create, incur, issue, assume, guarantee or otherwise become indirectly or directly liable, contingently or otherwise, with respect of such Indebtedness or other Obligation.